Types Of Planters And Planting Pots

 Pros

-• They show resistance to extreme temperatures.
+These pots are considered to be eco-friendly and show resistance to extreme temperatures.
 They provide heat insulation for growing foliage and blossoms.

 Cons

-• It is best to keep these pots indoors if you live under freezing temperatures as they can easily crack and break.
+It is best to keep these pots indoors if you live under freezing temperatures, as they can easily crack and break.

 5. Nursery Pots

 Nursery pots are made of plastic and come in various sizes and grades.
-The 3 grades of nursery pots are:
+Following are the pros and cons of nursery pots:

 Pros

-• They are strong and pliable.
+They are strong and pliable.
 They can withstand extreme temperatures and do not break or chip easily.

 Cons

-• These pots are not very porous.
-Therefore nursery pots need to have a proper drainage system.
-You need to provide it with drainers or create holes in them so that excessive water doesn’t get trapped in them and ruin the plants.
+You need to provide it with drainers or create holes so that excessive water doesn’t get trapped in them and ruin the plants.

 6. Garden Planter Urns

 The urn is more of an ornamental planter that adds to the decoration aspect of your garden.
 It comes in various sizes, patterns, shapes, and colors.
-Material is in an important factor when it comes to urns.
-Here are some materials of garden planter urns and the pros and cons that come each:

 Plastic